Elder Law and Senior Living Communities

 A medical power of attorney is a legal document that grants an individual the authority to make medical decisions on behalf of another person in the event of their disability or incapacitation.
 This form of power of attorney is also known as a health care proxy or health care power of attorney.

-A financial power of attorney, on the other hand, is a legal document that grants another person the authority to manage an individual’s financial and legal affairs in the event of their incapacity or disability.
+A financial power of attorney is a legal document that grants another person the authority to manage an individual’s financial and legal affairs in the event of their incapacity or disability.
 This form of power of attorney is also known as a durable power of attorney.

 How often should I update Power of Attorney Papers?